-It’s Mental Health Awareness Week and what better time to teach your kids the benefits of Mindfulness whilst supporting disability charity Scope at the same time?
+With today’s focus on the importance of ensuring good mental health for our children as well as ourselves, what better time to teach your kids the benefits of mindfulness whilst supporting disability charity Scope at the same time?

 Scope’s mission is to make this country a place where disabled people have the same opportunities as everyone else.
 They provide support, information and advice to more than a quarter of a million disabled people and their families every year, whilst raising awareness of the barriers facing disabled people and helping them build resilience in their day-to-day lives.

 They have developed Mindful Monsters, a set of activity cards, which gives parents a new and exciting way to help their little ones develop important life skills through exploring mindfulness, while spending quality time together.
-The cards are quick and easy activities parents and children can do anywhere.
+The cards provide quick and easy mindfulness training for kids using activities parents and children can do anywhere.

 Research shows mindfulness in families has many benefits: